olielvewen/StreamCap/README.md

 Installation
 ------------

-For the moment, just open a console in the src folder and type:
+For the moment, just open a console in the streamcap folder and type:

 ```
 python streamcap.py